There are actually two important questions here.

 If you purchase the normal fully enclose plastic balls, I like to pop both sides of the ball, so it’s a clear jump through for my chinchilla.

-This will still allow the ball to function and it will not trap any heat inside of it which can help your chinchilla stay protected and help your chinchilla stay cool.
+This will still allow the ball to function and it will not trap any heat inside of it which can help your chinchilla stay protected and also help it stay cool.

 A Playpen Makes Playing With A Chinchilla Easy

-Any item that can expand a play area or allow you to play with your chinchilla in a new environment will help stimulate them physically and mentally is something 100% worth investing the money into.
+Any item that can expand a play area or allow you to play with your chinchilla in a new environment to help stimulate it physically and mentally is something 100% worth investing money into.

-A playpen goes beyond these benefits and offers a closer bond and interaction for you and your chinchilla and also eliminates the need to chinchilla proof a room.
+A playpen goes beyond these benefits and offers a closer bond, and interaction for you and your chinchilla.
+It also eliminates the need to chinchilla proof a room.

-It is also excellent for a new chinchilla owner to consider so they can learn how to get their chinchilla to enjoy being held and touched more frequently.
+It is also excellent for a new chinchilla owner to consider, so you can get you chinchilla to enjoy being held and touched more frequently.

 The JesPet (Link to Amazon) has been my recommendation for the past 4 years or so for the most ideal playpen and that is because it is what I am still using 4 years later.